australia outback

 I am glad you like the Outback Guide :).

-The route along the Sandover & Donahue Hwys then to Bedourie, Windorah and Charleville would be a good connection in dry weather.
-A 4WD would be good as the Donahue can be rather rough.
+Take the Plenty Hwy north of Alice Springs which turns into the Donohue Hwy in Queensland and leads you to Boulia.
+Go south to Bedourie, Windorah and Charleville and then back to Brisbane.
+This is a quick connection in dry weather.
+A 4WD would be good as the Donohue can be rather rough.

-More to the south you could go from Marla (Stuart Hwy) along the Oodnadatta Track to Marree, and then either along the Birdville Track to Windorah, or along the Strzelecki to Innamincka, along the Adventure Way to Thargomindah and Cunnamulla to Brisbane.
+Drive south from Alice along the Stuart Highway to Coober Pedy, take the unsealed William Creek Road to the Oodnadatta Track and Marree.
+From here you either drive along the Birdville Track to Birdsville & Windorah, or along the Strzelecki Track to Innamincka.
+Then take the Adventure Way to Thargomindah and Cunnamulla to Brisbane.

 These are great routes in dry weather, and doable with a normal car (but not with a hired car) when road conditions are good.